joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 It was in that same moment, that His only begotten Son was indeed the only True Perfect Sacrifice and that His Son had become all of our sins, God the Father unleashed His wrath upon His Son and killing Him.
 That wrath was meant for you and me.
 We were meant to die that way.
 But because God loves us so much, Jesus Christ stood in our place and took the full force of God’s wrath that was meant for His people.
 It was in the moment, God the Father and God the Spirit turned their backs and forsook God the Son because Christ was the only one who could bear the weight of the sins of His people, of those who would believe and trust Him for eternal life.

-Hebrews 2:17 Therefore he had to be made like his brothers in every respect, so that he might become a merciful and faithful high priest in the service of God, to make propitiation for the sins of the people.
+>Hebrews 2:17-18 (ESV) Therefore he had to be made like his brothers in every respect, so that he might become a merciful and faithful high priest in the service of God, to make propitiation for the sins of the people.
+18 For because he himself has suffered when tempted, he is able to help those who are being tempted.

-1 John 2:2 He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.
+>1 John 2:2-3 (ESV) He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.
+3 And by this we know that we have come to know him, if we keep his commandments.

-1 John 4:10 In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
+>1 John 4:10 (ESV) In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.

 God made Jesus to be the bearer of all the wrath that was in store for us.
 Listen, if you think that the wrath of God is simply contained to fire out of the heavens that take our temporal life on earth, think less of that and think about being separated from the love of God forever.
 That is called hell.